Budibase/website/content/blog/updates/2023/august/index.md

 ---

-The August release has landed and we've excited to launch some major improvements to the current Budibase experience:
+The August release has landed and we're excited to launch some major improvements to the current Budibase experience: